1. Blog

 Use Your Emergency Budget to Align Your Spending with Your Goals

-It’s the perfect time to create an emergency budget or review your existing budget and align your spending with what’s most important to you.
-In many ways, self-isolation and social distancing have made life simpler, pared it down to what’s most necessary.
-The fear of missing out (FOMO) has in many ways been eliminated because life beyond our home’s four walls feels strangely paused.
-If you’re having trouble creating an emergency budget that will get you through these difficult times, contact an accredited, Canadian, non-profit credit counselling organization for help.
+When you’re facing a crisis, it’s the perfect time to create an emergency budget or review your existing budget to align your spending with what’s most important to you.
+Think back to the pandemic and how self-isolation and social distancing made life simpler, pared down to what was most necessary; let that be your guide.
+The fear of missing out (FOMO), in many ways, was eliminated during the pandemic because life beyond our home’s four walls felt strangely paused.
+You may feel the same way now as you face a difficult time, but you aren’t alone.
+If you would like help creating an emergency budget, contact an accredited, Canadian, non-profit credit counselling organization for help.
 Over the phone, a Credit and Debt Counsellor will review your budget information with you, as well as give you guidance and suggestions to help you manage your overall financial situation in a way that will help you weather this storm.

 more ways to improve